Ruth Bancroft Garden

-Our very first preservation garden, located in Walnut Creek, in California’s Ygnacio Valley, the Ruth Bancroft Garden is nationally recognized as one of America's finest examples of a dry garden.
+Our very first preservation garden, located in Walnut Creek, in California’s Ygnacio Valley, the Ruth Bancroft Garden is recognized as one of America's finest examples of a dry garden.
 It features a variety of rare and extraordinary succulents and cacti and has a year-round presence, coming in and out of bloom and coloration as if the plants were absorbed in a fascinating conversation with each other.

 The garden broke ground for a new Visitor and Education Center on August 19.